 Contributing documentation#

-in the repository root directory.
-You may also need to install Pandoc.
+You may also need to install pandoc. and matplotlib.

 pip install matplotlib>=3.2.1